 Partly due to the threat of hurricanes, floods, and surges and partly due to the high costs of repairs, many private insurance companies limit their coverage in South Florida.
 Residents and business owners who can’t obtain property insurance through the market can still secure a policy with Citizens Property Insurance Corporation.

 Even though Citizens is a nonprofit that attempts to plug a gap in the Florida property insurance market, a policy can come with strings attached.
 This is especially true regarding cast iron pipe insurance coverage.
 Because this company has such a significant presence on the Florida property insurance scene, its rules carry weight.

-In 2018, Citizens capped water damage repair claims at $10,000, unless a homeowner signed up and used the insurer’s Managed Repair Contractor Network to make all repairs.
-So, if a cast iron pipe bursts in your house and you have Citizens as your insurance company, it will dictate who repairs your walls and floors.
-Or else it will only reimburse $10,000, no matter how extensive your water damage.
+In 2018, Citizens capped water damage repair claims at $10,000 unless a homeowner signed up and used the insurer’s Managed Repair Contractor Network to make all repairs.
+So, if a cast iron pipe bursts in your Florida home and you have Citizens as your insurance company, it will dictate who repairs your walls and floors.
+Or else it will only reimburse $10,000, no matter how extensive your water damage is.

 Additionally, if you have burst pipes, you want to repair them quickly.
 However, if you have Citizens insurance, you need to get the company’s approval for any permanent work done within 72 hours of filing a claim.

-Do You Have the Right to File a Suit When Your Cast Iron Pipes Fail?
+Do You Have the Right to Sue When Your Florida Cast Iron Pipes Fail?